-This workshop is for experienced participants who plan to lead a seagrass monitoring event or conduct seagrass extension activities.
-Presentations are targeted at participants with a moderate proficiency in English and an education level of year 12 to first year university.
+This workshop is for experienced participants who plan to lead a seagrass monitoring event or conduct seagrass extension activities in Butchulla Sea Country.
 As part of the Level 1 workshop we will:

 - study seagrass biology; - learn seagrass taxonomy; - discuss the present knowledge of seagrass ecology, including importance and threats; - gain knowledge of monitoring; - learn about the Seagrass-Watch program and techniques for monitoring seagrass resources; and - become skilled at conducting a Seagrass-Watch field monitoring event.